joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 #### Writing ES6 in Browsers

-Upgrading our javascript code is challenging:
+Upgrading our javascript code is **challenging**:

-* Some very old code exists on the web.
+* Some very **old code** exists on the web.
 Removing support for old features would result in many websites breaking.
-Therefore, new javascript versions add features, but nothing is removed.
+Therefore, new javascript versions add features, but **nothing is removed**.

-* We want our code to run on all browsers.
+* We want our code to run on **all browsers**.
 Also, many users have old versions of browsers.
 If we want to use ES6 (or later versions) in our code, we have two options:
-1. We can wait until no one in our target audience uses a non-ES6 engine anymore.
+1. We can **wait** until no one in our target audience uses a non-ES6 engine anymore.
-2. We can compile ES6+ to ES5 and use it now.
+2. We can **compile** ES6+ to ES5 and use it now.
 This will be discussed later on.

 #### ES6 in Node